yangmillstheory/mixin.a.lot/README.md

         };
     }, ['arg1', 'arg2']);

+If specified in both places, the hooks from the options hash take precedence.

+`this` in mixing hooks always point to the prototype or the class, depending on whether `mixinto_proto` or `mixinto_class` was invoked.

 Optional arguments to the mixing hooks are passed via the third parameter.

 ## API

-Given:
+Given the following setup:

     var mixin_a_lot = require('mixin-a-lot');